lf-lang/lf-lang.github.io/README.md

 #### Contributors

-To add yourself to the list of community contributors, simply add your information to the ```contributors.tsx``` file.
+To add yourself to the list of community contributors, simply add your information to the [`Contributors.tsx`](https://github.com/lf-lang/website-lingua-franca/tree/main/packages/lingua-franca/src/components/handbook/Contributors.tsx) file.

 *For more information on adding pages and contributors, consult the [README](https://github.com/lf-lang/website-lingua-franca/tree/main/packages/lingua-franca/README.md) in the [`lingua-franca`](https://github.com/lf-lang/website-lingua-franca/tree/main/packages/lingua-franca) package.*